JensBender/loan-default-prediction/README.md

 Built a machine learning (ML) pipeline including the final Random Forest model and all data preprocessing steps using `scikit-learn` and saved it to file with `joblib`.
 Deployed the loan default prediction pipeline as a web application using `FastAPI`, `Gradio`, and `Docker`.

 **FastAPI Backend**
-- Served the ML pipeline via a RESTful API handling single and batch requests.
+- Served the ML pipeline via a RESTful API using `FastAPI` that handles single and batch requests.
 - Implemented data validation using `Pydantic` models with required and optional fields, type constraints, enums for categorical fields, value range constraints for numerical fields, and custom validation logic.
 - The `/predict` endpoint accepts loan application data in JSON format, processes it through the ML pipeline, and returns the prediction ("default" or "no default") along with probability scores.